csd1100/terrainium/docs/Testing.md

 - `exit`

   - by default exits entirely
-  - `-b` if specified exits the biome but not terrain and destructors for only biome called
   - background and foreground destructors called
   - background destructors logged at `/tmp/terrainium-<session-id>` dir